-You will test the systems and technologies in our labs such as the Motion Capture Lab or the Crowd Simulation Lab.
+You will test the systems and technologies in our labs such as the Motion Capture and Virtual Reality Lab or the Crowd Simulation Lab.

 Why in Utrecht?

-- Collaborate with other students, from both Utrecht University (UU) and Utrecht School of the Arts (HKU), on a wide range of projects.
+- Collaborate with other students, from both Utrecht University (UU) and HKU University of the Arts Utrecht, on a wide range of projects.
 You also work together with the business community.

 - You’ll be able to find a job in many different sectors.
 Not necessarily in the entertainment sector, but also in social sectors such as health care and education.

-- The Utrecht region is not only centrally located in the Netherlands; it is also widely recognised as an important gaming region due to the many game companies located in the province, such as Ronimo Game.
+- The Utrecht region is not only centrally located in the Netherlands; it is also widely recognised as an important gaming region due to the many game companies located in the province, for example the incubator Dutch Game Garden.

 - Informatica (MSc)

 - Mode of study:

 - Study duration: